 Electrical fall injuries mostly occur in workplaces when an individual is working on or near an electric power line.
 These injuries are a result of the fall and are caused by contact with the electrical source.
 Depending on the distance of the fall, these injuries can turn out to be devastating.
 The survivors may be faced with long-term discomfort and muscular pain, headaches, fatigue, issues with peripheral nerve sensation, and many other severe conditions.

-For more information on the different types of electrical injuries, you can always contact an experienced electrical injury attorney.
+For more information on the different types of electrical injuries, you can always contact an experienced work injury attorney.